“Biological diversity is the key to the maintenance of the world as we know it.”

 ~ E.O.
 Wilson, Biodiversity

-A winter hardy, clump-forming, Missouri native cactus.
+A winter hardy, evergreen, clump-forming, Missouri native cactus.
 The round-to-oval, flattened, succulent green pads are not leaves but swollen water-storing stem segments.
 Pads have a few needle-like spines and are covered with numerous tufts of bristles.
-Showy, bright yellow 2-3 in. flowers with a reddish eye bloom in June and July.
+Showy, bright yellow and orange 2-3 in. flowers with a reddish eye bloom in June and July.
 Pulpy red fruits ripen in late summer and are edible, most often being used to make candies and jams.
+Pods used as food.

 Mid (May - June)